ankitkp4056/FeRoSA/README.md

 ## Execution:

 ### Step-1: Creating the Working Directory
-Create a working directory "/ferosa".<br>
+Create a working directory "/ferosa".<br><br>
 Inside "/ferosa", create:<br>
---> "/ferosa/code" : to contain all the items of this repository
+- "/ferosa/code" : to contain all the items of this repository

 Next we will download our data in:<br>
---> "/ferosa/text_data" :to store text data of all papers<br>
+- "/ferosa/text_data" :to store text data of all papers
---> "/ferosa/xml_data" :to store xml data of all papers
+- "/ferosa/xml_data" :to store xml data of all papers

 ### Step-2: Downloading the Data